tannu64/Simscape-Library-Solar-PV-model/README.md

 ## Usage Instructions

 1. **Open/Install**
-   - Copy `SolarPV_OptionalBattery_Subsystem.slx` into your working directory or add it to your MATLAB path.
+   - Copy `solarpvmodel.slx` into your working directory or add it to your MATLAB path.

 2. **Drag & Drop**
    - Open your main Simulink model.